China–Thailand relations

-China–Thailand relations officially started in July 1975 after years of negotiations.
-For a long time, Thailand, formerly called Siam, had good relations with China.
-China was usually greatly respected in Siam and ensured the alliance of both countries.
-However, after Plaek Phibunsongkhram attempted to erase and prohibit Chinese culture and influence in the country, relations were seriously damaged.
+Official diplomatic relations between the People's Republic of China (PRC) and Thailand began in July 1975 after years of negotiations.
+Historically, Thailand had good relations with governments in China; however, after Plaek Phibunsongkhram attempted to erase and prohibit Chinese culture and influence in the country, relations with the Republic of China were damaged.
+In modern times, the PRC has significant influence in Thailand.

-A power struggle between the United States and China may be occurring because of the escalating presence of both in Thailand.
-China remains as an important ally to Thailand, partly because of its influence and prominence in the region.

 History

 Medieval and Early modern period

 Sino-Thai relations date back to as late as the early 15th century, when the Ming treasure voyages of Zheng He stopped in Ayutthaya Thailand.
 Despite the Chinese support of Malacca, a rival of Thailand, the Thai were still considered one of the more loyal Chinese tributaries; when Japan invaded Korea, the Thai offered to invade Japan for the Chinese.
 The relations between the two countries continued into the Qing period.
 In the 1760s, the Qing invasions of Burma alleviated the Burmese pressure on Thailand.
 Imports of Thai rice helped sustain the Qing Chinese population, while the Thai Chinese wielded significant influence over the political affairs of early modern Thailand.